mannynav/GymProject/README.md

-This project is back-end REST API using ASP.NET Core for a gym.
-It will implement traditional CRUD endpoints for gym members and the database system used will be SQLite.
+This project is back-end REST API using ASP.NET Core for a gym, where the main users are gym staff and management.
+It will implement traditional CRUD endpoints for manipulating entries of gym members and the database system used will be SQLite.